 Which One Is Better For Guitars?

 In my opinion, Tusq is a better choice for guitar nuts.
 It’s more durable and solid.
 Which means it can handle more abuse.
 It’s also self-lubricating.
 This is great for helping the strings move across the surface.
 It’s perfect for tuning stability and intonation.

 Bone nuts are more fragile and can be difficult to work with.
 They’re also not as consistent in tone, which can affect your sound if you get a bad blank.
 They will also wear out unevenly in this case, which will affect the sound of some of the strings.

 How Can You Tell if Your Guitar has a Tusq or Bone Nut?

-If you’re not sure whether your guitar has a Tusq or bone nut, the best way to find out is to look at the manufacturer’s website.
+Not sure whether your guitar has a Tusq or bone nut?
+The best way to find out is to look at the manufacturer’s website.
 They will usually list the materials used on their instruments.

 If that is not possible, there are a couple of other things to look for:

 - If your guitar has a bone nut, it will usually be a slightly off-white color.
 Tusq nuts, on the other hand, have a more uniform color and are normally either black or white.